Remaining silent in the face of judgement based on your way of speaking is a reality far more common than people think.

 Lighting Design: Nathan Finnamore

-Set & Costume Design: Laura Stinson
+Set and Costume Design: Laura Stinson in collaboration with Ian McFarlane

-Production Director: Cassidy Gaudet
+Stage Manager: Cassidy Gaudet

 Photography: Annie France Noël